Rice Sheppard: Municipal politics

 Rice Sheppard served a total of nearly twelve years on Edmonton City Council and ran in seventeen municipal elections (five for mayor and twelve for alderman).
 The first of these was the 1913 election, when he was elected to a two-year term as an alderman.
 He ran for re-election at the conclusion of this term, in the 1915 election, but was defeated, placing tenth of fourteen candidates.
+(Only five were being elected.)
 He then stayed out of municipal politics for four years.

-With the advent of political parties at the local level in Edmonton, he aligned himself with the Labour faction, against the more conservative Citizens' Committee.
-In the 1919 election, Sheppard made a return to aldermanic office, finishing third of twelve candidates, as Labour retained the mayoralty and three of the five available aldermanic seats.
-Sheppard did not seek re-election at the conclusion of this term, but did return to office in 1922, finishing second of sixteen candidates; he was the only Labour candidate elected this election, as the Citizens' Committee (now renamed the Citizens' League) to every remaining seat.
+With the advent of political parties at the local level in Edmonton, he aligned himself with the Labour party, against the business-oriented Citizens' Committee.
+In the 1919 election, Sheppard made a return to aldermanic office, finishing third of twelve candidates.
+Labour's Joseph Clarke, took the mayoralty.
+Labour also won three of the five available aldermanic seats, and already held two seats on council (continuing from previous year).
+(With Sheppard's support, Labour thus held a majority of seats on council in 1919.

+Sheppard did not seek re-election at the conclusion of this term in December 1921, but was elected in 1922, finishing second of sixteen candidates.
+(Six were being elected.)
+He and Dan Knott were the only Labour councillors elected this election.
+The Citizens' Committee (now renamed the Citizens' League) took most of the other available seats.